apache/guacamole-manual/src/configuring-guacamole.md

 #### Display settings

-VNC servers do not allow the client to request particular display sizes, so you are at the mercy of your VNC server with respect to display width and height.
+Many VNC servers do not allow the client to request or change the display size, though there are some that support dynamic display size updates.
+However, unlike RDP, there is no strict requirement that the VNC server honor or support those updates, so you are at the mercy of your VNC server with respect to display width and height and whether or not it matches that of your client.
+Guacamole, by default, attempts to negotiate this support with the VNC server and send the client (browser) display dimensions to the VNC server.

-However, to reduce bandwidth usage, you may request that the VNC server reduce its color depth.
+To reduce bandwidth usage, you may request that the VNC server reduce its color depth.
 Guacamole will automatically detect 256-color images, but this can be guaranteed for absolutely all graphics sent over the connection by forcing the color depth to 8-bit.
 Color depth is otherwise dictated by the VNC server.